dromara/sureness/README_EN.md

     <version>0.0.2.6</version>
 </dependency>
 ```
-2. when use gradle build project, add gradle coordinate
+2. When use gradle build project, add gradle coordinate
 ```
 compile group: 'com.usthe.sureness', name: 'sureness-core', version: '0.0.2.6'
 ```
-3. when not java build project, add sureness-core.jar to classPath
+3. When not java build project, add sureness-core.jar to classPath
 ```
 download this jar at mvnrepository
 https://mvnrepository.com/artifact/com.usthe.sureness/sureness-core
 ```

-### Add an interceptor intercepting all requests
+### Add an Interceptor Intercepting All Requests

-the interceptor can be a filter or a spring interceptor.
+The interceptor can be a filter or a spring interceptor.
-the interceptor intercepts all request to check them.
+The interceptor intercepts all request to check them.
 ```
 SurenessSecurityManager.getInstance().checkIn(servletRequest)
 ```

-### Implement exception flow when exception throw
+### Implement Exception Flow When Exception Throw
 Authentication passed directly, failure throw exception, catch exception and do something:

 ```